7 Tips for Handling Aggression in a Senior with Alzheimer’s

 Exercise may ease anxiety, depression, and insomnia.
 Walking outdoors in the sunshine provides many health benefits to those with Alzheimer’s.
 Walking is an aerobic exercise that enhances brain and cardiovascular health, while sunlight exposure helps the body manufacture vitamin D. Low levels of vitamin D may cause negative behaviors in seniors with Alzheimer’s.

 Caring for a loved one with Alzheimer’s is a challenging task for anyone.
 The responsibilities may sometimes feel overwhelming, but help is available.
 Seniors may face a variety of age-related challenges.
-Though some families choose to take on the caregiving duties, there may come a time when they need a trusted Florence home care service provider.
+Though some families choose to take on the caregiving duties, there may come a time when they need a trusted Northern Kentucky home care service provider.
 Families sometimes need respite from their duties so they may focus on their other responsibilities, and some seniors need around-the-clock assistance that their families are not able to provide.
 Assisting Hands Home Care of Northern Kentucky is here to help.
 To learn about our quality-assured services, give us a call at (859) 328-2656 today.

 Request a free Consultation